DartML/SteinGAN/README.md

 # SteinGAN
-code for steinGAN - Learning to Draw Samples: With Application to Amortized MLE for Generative Adversarial Learning
+This repository contains the code for the paper Learning to Draw Samples: With Application to Amortized MLE for Generative Adversarial Learning.

+The code is based on (Alec Radford, Luke Metz, Soumith Chintala)'s excellent implementation of DCGAN (https://github.com/Newmu/dcgan_code).

 ## MNIST